maxosprojects/cozmo-blockly/README.md

 - picking up cubes
 - placing cubes on the ground or on another cube

+Improved security compared to Cozmo ScratchX extension:
+- everything runs on your computer without third-party servers or scripts
+- programs you save reside on your computer and have no links to third-party scripts in them - just plain Blockly XML programs

 Some other features:
+- can be rendered in a mobile browser and supports touch interaction (tested in iOS 10.2)
+- view camera in the same browser tab (just another blockly tab) - can be potentially overlaid
 - blocks are highlighted when being executed
 - view your program transled into Python or XML AST
 - view Cozmo's camera (only when program is running)